imperialCHEPI/healthgps/architecture.md

 The algorithm sets the simulation world clock, in years, to the user’s defined start time, and uses the simulation module interface to request each module to initialise the relevant properties of the virtual population individuals.

+## Update Population
 The update population algorithm is the heart of the Health GPS microsimulation, the sequence of events and order of activation for different modules during each time step update of the simulation is shown below.
 The algorithm moves the simulation clock, in years, forwards until the user’s defined end time is reached, at which point the algorithm terminates, finishing the run.

 |![Health GPS Update Population](/assets/image/update_sequence.png)|
 |:--:|
 |*Update Population Algorithm (Sequence Diagram #2)*|

+The empty squares in the Scenario timeline highlight data synchronisation points between the baseline and intervention scenarios, see next section for details.

 # Policy Scenarios